sarog/lib_mysqludf_ta/README.md

 ------------------------------------------------------------------------------------------------------

-# USING WITH INTEGER DATA INSTEAD OF FLOATS:
+# Using integer data values instead of floats:

 Financial data tends to be stored as floats, however sometimes it might be useful to run these functions with integer data.
 This can be achieved using MySQLs CAST:

 SELECT ta_ema(CAST(integer_data_field AS DECIMAL(65), 14) FROM TABLE;

-# CREATING NEW FUNCTIONS:
+# Creating new functions:

 * The easiest way would be to copy one of the existing .c files to a different name and modify its implementation.
 * Edit test/03_test.sh and add a suitable test to validate results of the new function using the provided dataset.